thomasddn/ha-volvo-cars/README.md

 # Volvo Cars Home Assistant integration

+> [!IMPORTANT]
+> 🎉 As of **Home Assistant v2025.8.0** there is an [official Volvo integration](https://www.home-assistant.io/integrations/volvo) available!
+You can — and probably should — read more about it [right here](https://github.com/thomasddn/ha-volvo-cars/wiki/Official-integration).

 This integration provides access to your Volvo car, provided your model and region are supported by Volvo's public API.
 This is not a one-to-one replacement for the official Volvo app, as the app has access to more resources than those available through the public API.

 Supported regions include: Europe, the Middle East, and Africa.
 For a complete list of supported countries, check out [Volvo's API documentation](https://developer.volvocars.com/terms-and-conditions/apis-supported-locations/).
 Even if you're not in one of the listed countries, you might still get lucky!
 You'll need to try it to find out.